Mark McGwire: Personal life

 McGwire's brother Dan McGwire was a quarterback for the Seattle Seahawks and Miami Dolphins of the NFL in the early 1990s and was a first-round draft pick out of San Diego State University.
 He has another brother, Jay McGwire, a bodybuilder, who wrote a book in 2010 detailing their shared steroid use.

 McGwire married Stephanie Slemera, a former pharmaceutical sales representative from the St. Louis area, in Las Vegas on April 20, 2002.
-On June 1, 2010, their triplet girls were born: Monet Rose, Marlo Rose, and Monroe Rose.
-They join brothers Max and Mason.
-Mason was drafted by the Chicago Cubs in the eighth round of the 2022 MLB draft.
+On June 1, 2010, their triplet daughters Monet Rose, Marlo Rose, and Monroe Rose were born.
+They joined brothers Max and Mason.
+Mason was drafted by the Chicago Cubs in the eighth round of the 2022 MLB draft to be a pitcher.
+Max, a pitcher and first baseman, signed a minor league deal with the Athletics organization on July 31, 2026, after playing college baseball for the Oklahoma Sooners, San Diego Toreros, and Saint Louis Billikens.
 They reside in a gated community in Shady Canyon, Irvine, California.
 Together they created the Mark McGwire Foundation for Children to support agencies that help children who have been sexually and physically abused come to terms with a difficult childhood.
 Mark has a son, Matthew (b.
-1987), from a previous marriage from 1984 to 1990 that ended in divorce.
+1987), from his previous marriage to Kathlene Hughes from 1984 to 1990.

 Prior to admitting to using steroids, McGwire avoided the media and spent much of his free time playing golf.
 He also worked as a hitting coach for major league players Matt Holliday, Bobby Crosby, Chris Duncan, and Skip Schumaker.

 McGwire appeared as himself in season 7, episode 13 of the TV show Mad About You.
 McGwire provided his voice for a 1999 episode of The Simpsons titled "Brother's Little Helper", where he played himself.